Steven Kwan Player Props: Guardians vs. Mariners

-Steven Kwan -- 2-for-4 with a double and five RBI in his most recent game -- will be in action for the Cleveland Guardians against the Seattle Mariners, with Logan Gilbert on the mound, on April 1 at 9:40 PM ET.
+After going 1-for-4 in his most recent game, Steven Kwan and the Cleveland Guardians face the Seattle Mariners (who will start Marco Gonzales) at 4:10 PM ET on Sunday.

-In his last game, he collected five RBI (going 2-for-4 with a double and a walk) against the Mariners.
+In his previous game he had a one-hit performance (1-for-4) against the Mariners.

 Steven Kwan Game Info & Props vs. the Mariners